rorocoder/Auction-Design/README.md

     2. the highest amounts forfeited by users who've been caught
 - When punished, users will enter which teacher forced them to shut their laptop.
 Another leaderboard will be listed with the teachers who punished the people the most
 - All amounts paid through punishment will be gathered into a pot, and will be given out as prizes for the next prefect council sponsored tournament (dodgeball, spikeball, chess, ping pong, etc)

+## Alternative Proposal

+Combine my design with Kevin's, where we play games to bid.
+That way, it becomes easier to get caught by teachers for bidding.